 Looking to purchase tickets for the Lake Tahoe Shakespeare Festival?
 Visit the Lake Tahoe Shakespeare Festival website.

 The Lake Tahoe Shakespeare Festival takes place at Sand Harbor State Park, located just 30 minutes from downtown Reno, on the east shore of the lake in Incline Village.
 As one of the most popular beach locations in North Lake Tahoe, Sand Harbor draws substantial amounts of traffic in the summer months that may cause traffic delays on show days.
-Parking is FREE after 5 p.m. at Sand Harbor for Festival patrons but is often limited, so be sure to arrive early!
+Parking is $10 after 5 p.m. at Sand Harbor for Festival patrons but is often limited, so be sure to arrive early!
+You can purchase a parking voucher online when purchasing a ticket, or pay at the gate on the day of the performance.

 Check this year’s Lake Tahoe Shakespeare Festival page for a complete schedule, ticket packages and more information.